-Management action and targets Key implementation agency(s) Referring Plan(s) Cultur This p people This p Cultural Heritage Package 1: Protection of cultural heritage values.
-This package seeks to build on recent developments in the North Central region to strengthen engagement of Indigenous people in natural resource management, as well as increasing cultural heritage awareness and management strategies.
-This package also addresses community engagement target 3.
-CH1 Strengthen engagement of Indigenous groups in natural resource management decision making processes by implementing the 'Protocols, Principles and Strategies Agreement for Indigenous Involvement in Land and Water Management' between the NCCMA, North West Nations Clans Aboriginal Corporation and the Yorta Yorta Nation Aboriginal Corporation from 2003.
+Management action and targets Key implementation Referring Plan(s) agency(s) This p people ackage seeks to build on recent developments in the No an natural resource management, as well as increasing ackage also addresses community engagement target 3 orth Central region to strengthen cultural heritage awareness and CH1 Strengthen engagement of Indigenous groups in natural resource management decision making processes by implementing the 'Protocols, Principles and Strategies Agreement for Indigenous Involvement in Land and Water Management' between the NCCMA, North West Nations Clans Aboriginal Corporation and the Yorta Yorta Nation Aboriginal Corporation from 2003.
 NCCMA, North West Nations Clans Aboriginal Corporation, Yorta Yorta Nation Aboriginal Corporation Protocols, Principles and Strategies Agreement for Indigenous Involvement in Land and Water Management Agreement CH2 Ensure there is consideration of altered flow regimes causing exposure of Indigenous burial sites in lakes or wetlands when deciding water regimes or environmental allocations from 2004.
 NCCMA СНЗ Increase awareness of the significance of heritage sites in recreational areas and develop strategies to minimise disturbance by 2005.
 Parks Victoria, NCCMA CH4 Assess hazard faced by Indigenous and non- Indigenous heritage sites from salinity by 2005.
 DPI, NCCMA Dryland SMP, Loddon Murray LWMS CH5 Establish management agreements for all significant cultural heritage sites in areas where on-ground works under the RCS area to be undertaken.
 Agreements to be between NCCMA, landholders, heritage authorities and, for Indigenous sites, traditional owners.
 NCCMA